 Construction daily reports explain the details of the site and the job while providing a record to help keep subs and stakeholders informed.
 They allow everyone to know what happened on the job site, and the project’s current “health status.”
 Plus, anytime a delay occurs, a daily report will document the circumstances that caused it – so there’s less room for arguing back and forth over the details of what happened.

-A solid, comprehensive daily report will include any and all pertinent information collected at the end of each workday.
-This may include:
+A solid daily report will include any and all pertinent information collected at the end of each workday.
+The key here is to be comprehensive.
+This may include the date and time, weather and site conditions, material and labor logs, potential risks, any incidents onsite, notes and commentary, and more.

 It may seem like an afterthought, but the notes and commentary section is the real bread and butter of these reports.
 They’re crucial for settling disputes and providing a clear, productive line of communication between the contractors, management team, and other stakeholders.